My preliminary sketch for Sly. I will replace the borrowed images (indications of my intentions) on the following pages with my own drawings.

 She was a big proponent of broadening travel, Heinz-Helmut accompanying her as a protective presence and to give daily lessons to a pupil.
 Now, roving, even for the well-heeled, was a complicated business.
 Progress by coach was slow, uncomfortable, and serviced by more-or-less despicable inns.
 Roads were dreadful, the worst of them, those of Germany.
 For most, journeying was limited to pilgrimage, the hardships considered an integral feature of the redemptive experience.

 Annette, like any seeker, viewed inconvenience as part of the process and was not deterred by it.
-She celebrated ‘the imaginative faculty’, ‘the domain of wonder and insight,’ ‘the poetic.’
+She celebrated ‘the imaginative faculty’, ‘the domain of wonder and insight’, ‘the poetic’.
 These terms put an artistic face on her true fascination.
 To dabble in a romantic mysticism was a vogue among a certain class of female.

 Annette did not dabble; she was an ardent disciple.

-is just disembarked from a schooner put into the port of Bremen after a visit to the university town of Leiden, where she and Heinz had enjoyed themselves attending lectures and hosting top professors at dinner parties in the best restaurants in the city.
+is just disembarked from a schooner put into the port of Bremen after a visit to the university town of Leiden, where she and Heinz had enjoyed themselves attending lectures and hosting top professors at in the best restaurants in the city.
 The exposure of Fräulein Drusilla to extraordinary minds, the excuse for the frolic, had failed to impact her in any desirable way.
 The last leg of the trip, a three-day journey from Bremen to Hameln, will be very different.

 having fallen out of favor with his long-time patroness, fleeing England in search of other opportunities, has discharged into the same port on the self-same morning, a lucky happenstance for all of us.
 His home in England abuts a river that is the important north/south roadway.
 His plan is to catch a pleasure craft such as operates on the Thames, float south serenely, enjoy the scenery, and arrive in Hameln rested and relaxed.
 He craves a period of calm after the tumultuous carriage ride from Emden.1

-Zum Roten Bären (the Red Bear), the premier gathering spot on the dock-side, is none too grand.
+Zum Roten Bären (the Red Bear), the premier gathering spot on the dock-side, is none so grand.
 The façade is freshly painted, but inside, in the dim, that touch had been deemed unnecessary.
 Rudolph Bingle has made one concession to travelers of the finer sort.
 He has partitioned a corner of the big dining room for the use of those he judges to be betters.
-Thus it is that John Dee and his unhappily boxed-up companion come to be seated nearby to a well-dressed female of forty and her party.
+Thus it is that John Dee and his unhappily boxed-up companion come to be seated next to a well-dressed female of forty and her party.

-Annette, observing a man at the next table engrossed in a book, is well-disposed toward him immediately.
+Annette, observing a man at the adjoining table engrossed in a book, is well-disposed toward him immediately.
 A few words of conversation confirm the impression.
 When he mentions his goal is to reach the city of Hameln as painlessly as possible and asks for advice on how to go at it, she advises him to hire a coach.
 Barges ply the river, but at a glacial pace.

 “I am summoned to Hameln,” says Dee, “to assist with a situation.”